unform/unform/.github/CONTRIBUTING.md

 Issues and pull request can be referenced on the footer: #3 #12
 ```

-### Why all this rules?
+### Why all these rules?

-We try to enforce that rules for the following reasons:
+We try to enforce these rules for the following reasons:

 - Automatically generating changelog;
 - Communicating in a better way the nature of changes;